Primary Navigation Mobile

 Headroom is fine back here, but legroom isn’t.

-If you’ve got someone over five foot eight driving, rear legroom disappears to almost nothing.
-Rear headroom is good, although trying to fit three across the back seat will be a tight fit.
-Like the electric Jeep Avenger, there are plenty of rivals that offer more space and that includes our favourite small SUV the Skoda Kamiq.
+Rear headroom is good, although trying to fit three passengers across the back seat is pretty uncomfortable.
+There isn’t enough shoulder room.
+Like the electric Jeep Avenger, there are plenty of rivals that offer more space and that includes our favourite small SUV, the Skoda Kamiq.

 Boot space and storage

-The Avenger’s luggage space isn’t that much more impressive when you fold the rear seats flat, either.
-It has a maximum capacity of 1,053 litres which pales in comparison to the 1,467 litres available in the Peugeot 2008.
+The Avenger’s boot space isn’t that much more impressive when you fold the rear seats flat, either.
+It has a maximum capacity of 1,053 litres which pales in comparison to the 1,467 litres offered by the Peugeot 2008.

 Jeep Avenger extended boot